 As a DofE licensed organisation we have committed to:

 notify ASL or the charity immediately in the event of any serious incident or accident that leads to or could have led to injury of a participant or staff - Clause 3.10

 The information is used to:

 - inform others (without reference to specific names)

 - potentially develop support and/or resources at the appropriate level

 See the Dorset Council DofE incident-accident report.

 Staff must be aware of their safeguarding responsibilities on school visits.
 They should be outlined in the schools staff behaviour policy/code of conduct.
-For more information see keeping children safe in education.
+Find out more about keeping children safe in education from GOV.UK.

 The Dorset 24-hour emergency phone number is 07623 544346.
 This is for use in serious emergencies only, where you need more support from the council by Dorset Council schools, youth centres, for example.

 We advise schools organising trips to take note of the guidance and advice found in the news section of National Guidance.
 If you're travelling abroad, you should check out GOV.UK for guidance.